 Enhancing the resilience of food system outcomes is emphasised in the majority of policy, practice, and social discussions, with a focus on either robustness or recovery (Zurek et al., 2022).

-The potentiality of the players in the food system to modify their actions in order to withheld disruptions to the intended results—that is, the preservation of the status quo—is the foundation of robustness.
+The potentiality of the players in the food system to modify their actions to withhold disruptions to the intended results—that is, the preservation of the status quo—is the foundation of robustness.
 More heat-tolerant crops, on-farm water storage to prevent drought, altering land management to provide enough natural habitat for organisms and pollinators, diversifying supply chains, improving soil quality and nutrient reserves, and fortifying strategic food reserves are a few examples.

-Recovery is based on the ability of food system actors to adapt their activities to return to desired expectation following disruption (i.e., bounce back to the status quo).
+Recovery is based on the ability of food system actors to adapt their activities to return to desired expectations following disruption (i.e., bounce back to the status quo).

 Fig 7 : 3R’s of Resilient Food System

-There is, however, Reorientation is a third idea to improve the food system outcomes' resilience.
+There is, however, Reorientation as a third idea to improve the food system outcomes' resilience.
 This is based on the notion that by making the food system inherently less vulnerable to shocks and stresses, changing public expectations and demands of system outcomes may increase system resilience.
-It means accepting alternative food system results before to or following disruption.
+It means accepting alternative food system results before or following a disruption.
 Compromises will be made, though.

 Equitable food systems

-An equitable food system is one that ensures that all people have the ability and opportunity to access healthy, affordable, and culturally significant food.
+An equitable food system ensures that all people have the ability and opportunity to access healthy, affordable, and culturally significant food.
 It also means that no one or community experiences a disproportionate burden of food production impacts.
-In an equitable food system, community members are able to cultivate, acquire, barter, exchange, sell, and discard food in a way that puts human health, ecological sustainability, fair and equitable prices and wages, cultural preservation, and equitable access to land first.
+In an equitable food system, community members can cultivate, acquire, barter, exchange, sell, and discard food in a way that puts human health, ecological sustainability, fair and equitable prices and wages, cultural preservation, and equitable access to land first.
 (Policylink,2024).

 Strategies to create an equitable food system